dodocloud/games-course/wiki/docs/seminars.md

 ## Materials

 - upon every commit, the content gets deployed to a live environment in [aph.dodo.me](https://aph.dodo.me/)
-- tutorial explaining how to make this project work can be found in [environment.md](./environment.md)
+- tutorial explaining how to make this project work can be found in [environment](./environment.md)
-- requirements to finish this course can be found in [requirements.md](./requirements.md)
+- requirements to finish this course can be found in [requirements](./requirements.md)
 - evaluation of the classes will be located on [grades.fit.cvut.cz](https://grades.fit.cvut.cz/)

 ### Code examples
 - examples will be written in **TypeScript**
+- if you build the examples in this project (by running `npm run dev-examples`), you will find all examples listed in `localhost:1234/index.html`

 #### PixiJS
 - HTML5 creation 2D library